 The District has invested in technology to enhance the student learning experience.
 Elementary students use iPads, computers, and a host of technology devices throughout the day to experience enhanced learning.
 Then, in middle school and high school, each student is given a personal laptop to use for school purposes.

-Students of the Sioux City Community School District experience state-of-the-art learning in new or newly renovated, modern facilities.
-By 2022, the District will have ten completely new elementary schools and four additional elementary schools updated with improved learning comforts.
-Two of the three middle schools in the District are new facilities, and the third middle school underwent extensive renovation.
-And with newer high schools already in existence, the District then added to the existing structures to create brand new science wings for each facility.
-These construction projects and renovations have earned the District EPA ENERGY STAR recognition for 21 buildings.
+Sioux City Community School District students experience state-of-the-art learning in new or newly renovated, modern facilities.
+Currently, the District boasts ten new elementary schools and four additional elementary schools updated with improved learning comforts.
+With renovated secondary schools already in existence, the District continues to maximize learning opportunities through additional unique facilities.

 These facilities are an investment in our student’s futures.